MarkerSasha/yii2-imagewidget/README.md

     public function getImage() : int
     {
-        /* here some logic to get image id(s) probably you have the junction table if the relation is 'one to many' or 'many to many'.
+        /* here some logic to get image id(s) probably you have the junction table if the relation is 'many to many'.
             You should make sql query to get ids using your favorite way.
             Or if the relation is one to one, your model has field `image`(or another name) and you can just return this field